Anne Kelly: The quotidian influence

 Anne is an artist, author and tutor based in south eastern England.
 She trained as a fine artist in Canada, was awarded two consecutive Elizabeth Greenshields Foundation awards and travelled to the UK where she worked and trained in London at Goldsmiths College.

 Her multi layered and densely embroidered works developed through her teaching, as did her collaborative work and writing.
-‘Connected Cloth’ (Batsford 2013) was co-written with Cas Holmes.
-Her second book ‘Textile Nature’ is published in June and will be launched in London at the Knitting and Stitching shows.
+She is co-author of ‘Connected Cloth’ (Batsford 2013) and author of ‘Textile Nature’ (2016), ‘Textile Folk Art’ (2018) and ‘Textile Travels’, which is due out in 2020.
+Anne is currently towards a major solo exhibition at Ruthin Craft Centre in 2021.

 In this interview Anne shares with us her journey to becoming an artist and how her passion for the outdoors influences her work.
 We learn about her favourite techniques and materials and how her art is increasingly becoming bigger in ambition and scale.